DylanVig/plane-system/docs/CROSS-COMPILING.md

 ### Add Linux kernel headers

 These are needed so that the programs we compile using this toolchain will be able to make system calls into the Linux kernel.
 They can be downloaded from https://www.kernel.org/pub/linux/kernel/.
 The version you choose doesn't matter too much, but try to choose one that is close to the Linux kernel version on your Raspberry Pi.

 After downloading, install them into your cross-compiler directory:

+> On macOS, this command won't work by default, because macOS ships with a
+> different version of `sed` than Linux does.
+Fix this by installing GNU `sed`
+> with Homebrew, and then adding it to your `PATH`:
+> ```bash
+> brew install gnu-sed
+> PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"
+> ```

 ```bash
 cd linux-x.xx.x